 - 1. Go to Settings. - 2.
 Touch System > Advanced > Developer options . - 3.
 Slide the USB debugging switch to the ON position. - 4.
 Slide the Wireless debugging switch to the ON position. - 5.
+Touch Wireless debugging. - 6.
 If the device and host computer are connected for the first time, the Allow wireless debugging on this network? dialog box with the Always allow from this network check box displays.
-Select the check box, if required. - 6.
-Touch ALLOW. - 7.
-Touch Wireless debugging. - 8.
+Select the check box, if required. - 7.
+Touch ALLOW. - 8.
 Touch Pair with pairing code.

-- 9. On the host computer, navigate to the platform-tools folder and open a command prompt window.

-- 10. Type adb pair XX.XX.XX.XX.XXXXXX.
+- 9. On the host computer, navigate to the platform-tools folder and open a command prompt window. - 10.
+Type adb pair XX.XX.XX.XX.XXXXX.

-where XX.XX.XX.XXXXXXX is the IP address and port number from the Pair with device dialog box.
+where XX.XX.XX:XXXXX is the IP address and port number from the Pair with device dialog box.

-- 11. Type:adb connect XX.XX.XX.XX.XXXX

-- 12. Press Enter.
+- 11. Press Enter.

-- 13. Type the pairing code from the Pair with device dialog box.
+- 12. Type the pairing code from the Pair with device dialog box.

-- 14. Press Enter.
+- 13. Press Enter.

-- 15. Type adb connect.
+- 14. Type adb connect.

-XXXXXXXXXXXXX device

-NOTE: If device number does not appear, ensure that ADB drivers are installed properly.

-- 19. Press Volume Up and Volume Down to navigate to Apply upgrade from ADB. - 20.
-Press Power. - 21.
+- 17. Press Up Arrow and Down Arrow to navigate to Apply upgrade from ADB. - 18.
+Press the Enter key or Power button to select. - 19.
+Press Up Arrow and Down Arrow keys to navigate to Full OTA Package. - 20.
+Press the Enter key or Power button to select. - 21.
 On the host computer command prompt window type: